 On your first visit to Self-Launch a Stand Up Paddle board you will need to show us that you know how to inflate your paddle board to the manufacturers recommended PSI.
 You will need to show us that you know how to safely attach your leash.
 You will also need to show us that you have basic control over your paddle board while you are on you knees and that you can get back on your paddle board when you fall in.

 On your first visit to Self-Launch a Sit On Top Kayak you will need to show us that you have basic control over the kayak.
-If it is an inflatable kayak, you will need to show us that you have inflated it to the manufacturers recommended PSI and that it is in good working conditions with no obvious significant wear and tear.
+You must be able to show that the kayak is in good working conditions with no obvious significant wear and tear.

 On your first visit to Self-Launch a Canoe you will need to show us that you have basic control over the canoe.
 The Canoe will also need to be kitted out with sufficient buoyancy so that it will still float if full of water.